Missed the dazzling northern lights show? You might get another chance Saturday night | KRDO

 By Ray Sanchez, CNN

-(CNN) — A second chance to view the magnificent auroras from a series of solar flares and coronal mass ejections from the sun will arrive Saturday evening in case you missed the show the previous night.
+(CNN) — A second chance to view the magnificent auroras produced by a series of solar flares and coronal mass ejections from the sun will arrive Saturday evening in case you missed the previous night’s spectacle.

 Auroras might be seen as far south as Alabama later Saturday, according to the National Oceanic and Atmospheric Administration’s Space Weather Prediction Center.
 The best viewing will be across the Ohio River Valley through the Midwest and into the Pacific Northwest.